clementwjl/AIHTeleBot/README.md

 There are two Python files that will be running the show, `bot.py` and `model.py`.

-- `model.py` will be the file that your project is running.

 - `bot.py` will assist in receiving and sending out responses.

-Modify `model.py` with your langchain model.
+- `model.py` currently consists of only one function, `getResponses(question)`.
+It takes in the user's input and should return the message that we would like to return to the user.
+You are to modify this function with your current model.

 You may use helper functions or even change `bot.py` to suit your project requirements.
 Ultimately, it is up to your group to decide how the chatbot should behave.

 ## 6. Test the bot